Past Faith in Action Partners

 Home Forward Iowa helps deepen our understanding and appreciation of homelessness here in our region and across the state.

-Since 2006, Iowa Interfaith Power & Light empowers people of faith and conscience to take bold and just action on climate change.
+Since 2006, Iowa Interfaith Power & Light has empowered people of faith and conscience to take bold and just action on climate change.

 Justice for Our Neighbors (JFON) has provided legal services to immigrants, including young people seeking DACA status.
 Our volunteers have provided light meals and assisted clients with filling out forms prior to meeting with immigration attorneys who provide advice and counsel.